How Childhood Emotional Neglect Teaches You to Survive

 But they also gave me something I now recognize as purpose:

-• empaathy for the overlooked
+• empathy for the overlooked

 • patience with wounded people